 Started in 1996 as a family owned business, Jalisco Mexican Restaurant has always given their guests the best Mexican food in the Shenandoah Valley.
 They cook only fresh, made to order meals with a Happy Hour every day.
-With vibrant spices and flavors that cover the table, lunch specials are available and visitors say you just have to try their signature coselaw made fresh daily.
-Their handmade tamales are prepared in the traditional way as Jalisco continues to focus on using fresh, high-quality ingredients to prepare made from scratch Mexican cuisine.
+With vibrant spices and flavors that cover the table, lunch specials are available and visitors say you just have to try their signature coleslaw made fresh daily.
+Their handmade tamales are prepared in the traditional way as Jalisco continues to focus on using fresh, high-quality ingredients to prepare made-from-scratch Mexican cuisine.
 Come stop in and see for yourself what they mean when we describe Jalisco’s as full plates and full bellies.

 ALSO SEE: College Game Day: Favorite Eats

 Southern Kitchen – 4 stars – Southern, Diners – $$ – 1 mi.
 Exit 264 in New Market

 “Great fried chicken and southern hospitality.”
 Carl W.